2021 Challenge Tour

 The 2021 Challenge Tour was the 33rd season of the Challenge Tour, the official development tour to the European Tour.

-The tour started as the Satellite Tour with its first Order of Merit rankings in 1989 and was officially renamed as the Challenge Tour at the start of the 1990 season.
+Changes for 2021

-Similarly to 2020, the season was due to begin in February with three tournaments in South Africa co-sanctioned with the Sunshine Tour, but in mid-January the South African swing was postponed to April–May over COVID-19 pandemic concerns.
+Similarly to 2020, the season was due to begin in February with three tournaments in South Africa co-sanctioned with the Sunshine Tour, but in mid-January the South African swing was postponed to April/May because of COVID-19 pandemic concerns.
 The official schedule announcement was made on 27 January 2021.
+As well as the schedule release, it also confirmed that additional European Tour cards would be offered for the following season; being increased from 15 to 20.
 In April two back-to-back events in Sweden in May were added.

+In-season changes

 In August, it was announced that the Hainan Open and the Foshan Open; both played in China, were cancelled.
 Later in the month, replacement tournaments were confirmed in Spain, both hosted at Empordà Golf on the Costa Brava.